waterst0ne/waterst0ne.github.io/_posts/2022-10-22-bdk-cli-basics.md

 ***

 ## A few things before you begin:
+> Run this command to clear cache.
+> This command is not needed if it's your first time of using the `bdk-cli.`
+> This command clears the cache files located in the bdk-cli folder. `rm -rf ~/.bdk-cli/`

 - Three things to look out for in each step of the tutorial:
     - 1) Commands for the Terminal or Shell start with the `$` symbol